 However, these checkers don’t pick up all your mistakes.
 Grammarly is more intelligent, spotting correctly spelled words used in the wrong context, and also homophones.
 So if you care about spelling and grammar and want to ensure your communication is free from errors, Grammarly is an extension you’ll want to add to Chrome immediately.

-More than that, you can reply to text messages, but WhatsApp and other messaging services are also supported.
-You can also send new messages (including to groups) via PushBullet, and typing on a full-size keyboard is much quicker than on your phone, so there’s another bonus.
+You can reply to text messages, plus WhatsApp and other messaging services are also supported.
+You can send new messages (including to groups) via PushBullet, and typing on a full-size keyboard is much quicker than on your phone, so there’s another bonus.

 You can also use PushBullet to share files between your devices and generally keep everything in sync.
 Ultimately it’s one of those apps you never knew you needed, but once you’ve used it, you’ll wonder how you managed before.